iterative/dvc.org/static/docs/commands-reference/run.md

 Note that `dvc repro` provides an interface to check state and reproduce this graph later.
-This concept is similar to the one of the `Makefile` but DVC captures data and caches data artifacts along the way.
+This concept is similar to the one of the `Makefile` but DVC captures data and caches <abbr>data artifacts</abbr> along the way.
 Check this [example](/doc/get-started/example-pipeline) to learn more and try to build a pipeline.